wltrup/WTOpenSource/README.md

 ![GitHub tag (latest SemVer)](https://img.shields.io/github/v/tag/wltrup/BinaryIntegerFormatting)
 ![GitHub](https://img.shields.io/github/license/wltrup/BinaryIntegerFormatting)

-**BinaryIntegerFormatting** is a Swift Package Manager package for iOS/tvOS (10.0 and above), watchOS (4.0 and above), and macOS (10.14 and above), under Swift 5.0 and above, defining some useful functions for formatting integers.
+**BinaryIntegerFormatting** is a Swift package for iOS/tvOS (10.0 and above), watchOS (4.0 and above), and macOS (10.14 and above), under Swift 5.0 and above, defining some useful functions for formatting integers.

 Ordinarily, one should use `NumberFormatter` to format numbers but I've found use cases where this package has been more useful, especially when localisation isn't an issue.